jienfak/wm/README.txt

 # wm
 Windows mover.
 It can move windows.
-Based on TinyWM.
+Ideas from this project are implemented in DWM now. (https://github.com/jienfak/vvm) Based on TinyWM.
 Some code is taken from the DWM.
 Suckless team - thanks.
 Instalation:
 	$ [edit 'config.mk' to choose compiler on your machine(Default is choosed TCC).]]